The Regulated Rate Option in Alberta

 These sorts of concerns are why the competitive retail electricity market exists today.

-It may well be that staying with your default regulated supplier of electricity is the optimal solution for you, but there’s no reason not to investigate the competitive retail alternatives to paying the RRO price for electricity.
+It may well be that staying with your default regulated supplier of electricity is the optimal solution for you, but there’s no reason not to investigate the competitive retail alternatives to paying the ROLR price for electricity or natural gas.
 Everyone has the right to choose the solution that suits them best.